festwertspeicher/jacques-loom/docs/pages/milestones.md

 ### Goals of this Project Phase

 * Weave first fabrics by building a prototype loom with the found mechanism and running a minimal but sufficient software to uploaded images
-* By building the prototype i want to learn how to design the other components of the loom.
+* By building a fast prototype I want to learn how to design the other components of the loom.
 What works, what doesn't work?

 ### Tasks of this Project Phase
 - [ ] Source materials *(0.5d)*
 - [ ] Iterative: Design a loom with the found mechanism in CAD software *(14d)*
 - [ ] Iterative: Build the loom.
 What needs to be improved? *(4d)*
-- [ ] Write very simple but robust and sufficient software, including a (web) GUI, Software for the microcontroller, basic communication protocoll and image upload *(6d)*
+- [ ] Write very simple but robust and sufficient software, including a (web) GUI, Software for the microcontroller, basic communication protocol and image upload *(6d)*
 - [ ] Documentation of the Process *(8d)*

 *total 280h*